jschwarzwalder/aws-sdk-php/docs/service/s3-stream-wrapper.rst

     The stream wrapper is designed for working with objects and buckets on which you have at least read permission.
-This means that your user should have permission to execute ``ListBucket`` on any buckets and ``GetObject`` on any object with which you need to interact.
-For use cases where you do not have this permission level, it is recommended that you use S3 client operations directly.
+This means that your user should have permission to execute ``ListBucket`` on any buckets and ``GetObject`` on any object with which the user needs to interact.
+For use cases where you don't have this permission level, we recommended that you use S3 client operations directly.

-Downloading data
+Downloading Data
 ----------------

-You can grab the contents of an object using ``file_get_contents``.
-Be careful with this function though; it loads the entire contents of the object into memory.
+You can grab the contents of an object by using ``file_get_contents``.
+However, be careful with this function; it loads the entire contents of the object into memory.

 .. code-block:: php